Southern Exposure With Wrap Around Porch

 Other Versions Available

 There is another version of this plan – Southern Exposure 2 – that is available on this website.
-For easy access to this other version, click on the Architects button on the left side of any page in our website, and scroll down until you see R K Faust's name and photo.
-Red links to each of his plans appear below his bio.
+For easy access to this other version, click on the architect’s name (in bold blue letters, on the left side of this page).
+Red links to each of his plans appear below his bio, in alphabetical order.

 These plans include 3 foundation options – for a slab, a crawlspace, and a basement.